Connect with others who understand.

 Treatments for Osteosclerotic Myeloma

-Osteosclerotic myeloma is treated based on the stage (extent) of the disease.
+Osteosclerotic myeloma is treated based on the stage of the disease.
 Treatment for osteosclerotic myeloma is usually divided into two arms: treatment to kill myeloma and treatment to manage other symptoms.
-There is no reported benefit of starting therapy before symptoms appear.

-Approved, effective treatments for multiple myeloma — such as bortezomib, dexamethasone, and lenalidomide — are used to kill osteosclerotic myeloma cells.
+Approved, effective treatments against multiple myeloma — such as bortezomib (Velcade), dexamethasone, and lenalidomide (Revlimid) — are also effective in targeting osteosclerotic myeloma cells.
 It can take months to years for treatment to achieve its full cancer-killing and symptom-improving effects.

-For early-stage osteosclerotic myeloma, radiotherapy is used to target cancerous areas of the body.
+For early-stage osteosclerotic myeloma, radiation therapy is used to target certain areas of the body.
 Radiation to osteosclerotic lesions helps improve progression-free survival and can be curative.

-How Does Osteosclerotic Myeloma Differ From Other Types of Myeloma?
+How Does Osteosclerotic Myeloma Differ From Other Myelomas?

 Outlook for Osteosclerotic Myeloma